What Is a Field-Programmable Gate Array (FPGA)?

 FPGAs can be programmed to do almost anything.
 They offer a performance advantage in situations when a system’s logic may change or quick iteration is needed.

-“FPGAs are extremely suitable for applications where the requirements are not well defined at the beginning or are rapidly changing,” Jan Marjanovič, senior FPGA engineer at Atom Computing, said.
+“FPGAs are extremely suitable for applications where the requirements are not well defined at the beginning or are rapidly changing,” Jan Marjanovič, senior FPGA engineer at Atom Computing, told Built In.
 As such, they’ve become essential to building modern physics experiments, including particle accelerators, quantum computers and telescopes, he added.

 FPGA chips are particularly useful for executing very specific tasks where manufacturers are not developing a dedicated chip for such purposes.
 While other chips may run faster, their functions are carved into their silicone hardware and cannot be easily changed.